software-patterns/workshop/README.md

 - We consider the needs of various groups affected by computer systems' existence and operation:
 - Users, nonusers, product owners, programmers, designers, sysadmins, and distributors.
 - Of these groups, only programmers truly have the power to put the patterns into effect.
 Programmers ultimately determine what gets built.
-- The effective use of the pattern language is therefore the responsibility of programmers.
+- The effective use of the pattern language is therefore the responsibility of programmers—though everyone can help.

 # Collaborating